AI Cannot Enforce Its Own Authority

 The core failure

-The system prioritized optimization goals without enforcing safety constraints at the moment of action.
+The system prioritizes optimization goals without enforcing safety constraints at the moment of action.

 Why current systems fail